Improved thresholds for e-values: Thresholds for stopped e-processes

 Researchers using e-values frequently rely on independent or sequential data when collecting evidence for scientific discovery.
 To perform an e-test from these data, a common strategy is to compute an e-value for each observation and combine them to form an e-value or an e-process.
-Denote by $[T]=\{1,\dots,T\}$.
+Denote by $[T]=\{1,\dots,T\}$, where $T$ can be either finite or infinite (when $T=\infty$, we set $[T]=\N$).
 We will assume that e-variables $E_1,\dots, E_T$ are available.
-We will assume that the e-variables are either independent or sequential; e-variables are said to be sequential if $\E[E_t \vert E_1, \dots, E_{t-1}] \leq 1$ for $t \in [T]$. \cite{VW21} studied merging functions of independent e-values and showed that the product merging function weakly dominates any merging function for independent e-values.
+We will assume that the e-variables are either independent or sequential.
+E-variables $(E_t)_{t\in [T]}$ are said to be \emph{sequential} if $\E[E_t \vert \mathcal F_{t-1}] \leq 1$ for $t \in [T]$, where $(\mathcal F_t)_{t\in \{0,1,\dots,T\}}$ is a given filtration to which $(E_t)_{t\in [T]}$ is adapted.

 If one has access to sequential e-values, one can construct an e-process $\{M_t : t \in [T]\}$, accumulating evidence from individual sequential e-variables.
 E-processes have the property that, for any stopping time $\tau$, the stopped e-process is an e-value.
 The property $\E[M_\tau] \le 1$ for any stopping time is called the anytime validity property of e-processes, implying that a statistician can stop an experiment early or continue an experiment after peeking at the results from an e-test while retaining type-I error control.
-To test with an e-processes while controlling the type-I error at level $\alpha$, it is common to use Ville's inequality, stating for $\alpha \in (0, 1]$ that
+To test with an e-process while controlling the type-I error at level $\alpha$, it is common to use Ville's inequality, stating for $\alpha \in (0, 1]$ that

-If a researcher is not interested in anytime validity (for instance, if they have already performed experiments and do not have the option to gather more evidence), then the anytime validity property is too conservative and may contribute to a loss of power.
-In that case, we can construct an e-value by merging e-values and using an improved threshold that controls the type-I error for a fixed sample size.